nicochatzi/aud/doc/backlog.md

 ### features

+- install the `aud` Lua module and `api` scripts/examples on the target system
 - frame rate option at start-up for all apps
 - ability to copy to clipboard
 - make stateful widgets searchable